-If you do not already hold a first degree, but believe that you are a suitable candidate for the Graduate Certificate through other experience and educational achievements, please contact the admissions tutor.
+If you do not already hold a first degree, but believe that you are a suitable candidate for the Graduate Diploma through other experience and educational achievements, please contact the admissions tutor.

 Months of entry

-On this course, you will get the chance to study with internationally recognised experts.
-Our teaching staff are defining the field, conducting ground-breaking research in periods from medieval to contemporary, focusing on painting, sculpture, print culture, architecture, photography, digital art and museology.
-You will work closely with our staff while also benefiting from our diverse and vibrant student body of all ages and backgrounds.
-The teaching programme is enriched by museum and site visits, visiting speakers, screenings and opportunities to get involved as volunteers in research and community outreach activities.
+On this course, you will gain the chance to work closely with internationally recognised experts who are defining the field conducting groundbreaking research in periods from medieval to contemporary and focusing on painting, sculpture, print culture, architecture, photography, digital art and museology.
+The programme is also enriched by museum and site visits, visiting speakers and screenings.

-You also have the option to join our study trips, offered each spring.
-Cities visited in the last few years include: Florence, Paris, Venice, Vienna, Rome, Berlin and Moscow.
+- You will have the option to join our study trips, offered each spring.
+Cities visited in the last few years include Florence, Paris, Venice, Vienna, Rome, Berlin and Moscow.

 Information for international students